aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

 1. Create a new Java project using Maven for lab 3 either from command line or from IntelliJ.
 The project name should be `[UCRNetID]_lab3` (Replace `[UCRNetID]` with your UCR Net ID).
 2. In `pom.xml` file, add dependencies for [`org.apache.hadoop:hadoop-common`](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-common/3.3.6) and [`org.apache.hadoop:hadoop-hdfs`](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-hdfs/3.2.2) version 3.3.6.
 3. You need to have a CS account to login to the cluster.
 If you don't have have a cs account or have forgotton the password, you can set your password as follows:
-   a.
-If you are not in a UCR-Secure network, you need to connect to UCR GlobaProtect VPN.
-You can follow the instructions on [`this link`](`https://ucrsupport.service-now.com/ucr_portal/?id=kb_article&sys_id=47d747771bf47550f3444158dc4bcbdd&spa=1`) for that.
+   - If you are not in a UCR-Secure network, you need to connect to UCR GlobaProtect VPN.
+You can follow the instructions on [`this link`](https://ucrsupport.service-now.com/ucr_portal/?id=kb_article&sys_id=47d747771bf47550f3444158dc4bcbdd&spa=1) for that.
-   b.
-Once connected to UCR's GlobalProtect VPN or on UCR-Secure Wifi, load (`password.cs.ucr.edu`)[`https://password.cs.ucr.edu/`] in a web browser and follow the instructions to log in to our CS Password Reset page with your UCR R'Mail account.
+   - Once connected to UCR's GlobalProtect VPN or on UCR-Secure Wifi, load (`password.cs.ucr.edu`)[https://password.cs.ucr.edu/] in a web browser and follow the instructions to log in to our CS Password Reset page with your UCR R'Mail account.
-   c.
-A few minutes after successfully setting your CS password, you should be able to log in CS servers via SSH using your UCR NetID as the username and the CS password you set in the previous step.
+   - A few minutes after successfully setting your CS password, you should be able to log in CS servers via SSH using your UCR NetID as the username and the CS password you set in the previous step.
-4. Follow the instruction here [`remote-access.md`](https://github.com/aseldawy/CS167/blob/lab3/remote-access.md) to setup remote access on your editor (VSCode).
+4. Follow the instruction here [`remote-access.md`](https://github.com/aseldawy/CS167/blob/lab3/remote-access.md) to setup remote access to your virtual machine.

 ### II.
 Main Program (45 minutes) - In-home part